lunaticenslaved/obsidian/knowledge base/JavaScript/02_Scope_and_Closures/01_What_is_Scope.md

 1. **Tokenizing/Lexing**: break the code into meaningful (to the language) chunks.
 For instance, consider the program: `var a = 2;`.
 This program would likely be broken up into the following tokens: var, a, \=, 2, and ;.
 Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.
 2. **Parsing**: taking a stream of tokens and turning it into a tree of nested elements, which collectively represents an **Abstract Syntax Tree** (**AST**).
 3. **Code Generation**: taking an AST and turning it into an executable code.
 The JS engine takes the just described AST for `var a = 2;` and turns it into a set of machine instructions to actually _create_ a variable called `a` (including reserving memory, etc.), and then store a value into `a`.

+### Understanding Scope

+Let's meet hte cast of chacters that interact to process a program.

+- **Engine** is responsible for start-to-finish compilation and execution of the copiled code.
+- **Compiler** handles of the dirty work os parsing and AST generation.
+- **Scope** collect and maintains a look-up list of all the declared variables.

+#### Back and Forth

+Let's see what happens when `var a = 2` in being executed:

+1. Compiler starts it's works and sees the variable `a`.
+It asks Scope to check if there is a variable named `a` in the particular scope collection.
+If true then Compiler moves on.
+Otherwise it asks Scope to declare a new variable called `a` in the collect scope collection.
+2. Compiler produces a code for Engine to later Execute.
+Compiler asks Scope if there is a variable named `a`.
+If so, Engine uses this variable.
+If not, Scope looks somewhere else.

+If Engine finds the variable it assings the value.
+If not, it throws an error.

 ### Required: Two Phases